scala/scala3/docs/docs/usage/scaladoc/docComments.md

 # {{ page.title }}

-scaladoc's main feature is creating API documentation from code comments.
+Scaladoc's main feature is creating API documentation from code comments.

 By default, the code comments are understood as Markdown, though we also support Scaladoc's old [Wiki syntax](https://docs.scala-lang.org/style/scaladoc.html).